 Browse by Solutions

-The Activities are a bit different.
-They can be associated freely, to many objects & object types at once.
-The most common activities available in Apps are
+Activities are a bit different.
+They can be associated freely, too many objects & object types at once.
+The most common activities available in Apps of Apptivo are

 To know how these common activities work you need to make use of it.
-For instance, you can create a “log call” from the call logs tab of an opportunity.
-But, when creating that log call, there is a section called “Associated with?”
-Here you’ll notice it’s default associated with the current object you were viewing (the opportunity, in this case)
+For instance, you can log calls from the call logs tab of an opportunity.
+But, when creating that call log, there is a section called “Associated with”.
+Here you’ll notice it’s associated with the current object you were viewing (the opportunity, in this case).

-Now call log includes the contacts selected in the “Associated with” section.
-Click “Create” button, to get done with your call log.
+- Now call log includes the contacts selected in the “Associated with” section.
+Click the “Create” button, to get done with your call log.

 Where else are these activities available?

-Now move to the Contacts App and select the contact which is associated with the log call created by you.
-In call logs tab, the log call created will be shown in a calendar view.
+- Now, move to the Contacts App and select the contact which is associated with the cal log created.
+In the call logs tab, the log call created will be shown in a calendar view.

-When you do this, it means the same call log pops up in both places, but if you edit in one place, it updates both..
-Like this way, you can associate any number of objects within the system.
+- When you do this, it means the same call log pops up in both places, but if you edit in one place, it gets updated in the other.
+In this way, you can associate any number of objects within the system.